 Which leads to the question: Is it possible for an author to depict toxic ideas (e.g. toxic forms of masculinity) without showing them first on the page?
 By the end of this story, the author has critiqued boy culture.
 The girls appear empathetic in comparison to the unfeeling boys.

-As for the ableism, the word ‘cripple’ has been reclaimed by the disabled community, but its casual use rankles a bit.
-Can we excuse its use in a story written more than half a century earlier, when connotations were different?
+As for the ableism, the word ‘cripple’ has been reclaimed by the disabled community, but its casual use rankles.
+Can we excuse its use in a story written more than half a century earlier?
 Can we excuse a story for using a word which characters themselves would use (making use of close focalisation)?

 These are questions likely to come up when reading a story with adolescents today.
 And I do think this is a resonant story.
 If you read this when you’re young, you’re going to remember it.